wp-plugins/zenfoliopress/readme.txt

 An alpha level release published for testing and getting input from potential users.

 == Upgrade Notice ==
+= 0.0.8 =
+Minor CSS update to force a transparent background behind each thumbnail.

 = 0.0.7 =
 Should prevent having a single column of thumbnails is certain themes.